OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     }
     ```

-The sample must handle both fallback auth through MSAL and SSO auth through Office.
+The sample must handle both fallback authentication through MSAL and SSO authentication through Office.
 The sample will try SSO first, and the `authSSO` boolean at the top of the file tracks if the sample is using SSO or has switched to fallback auth.

 ## Run the project